The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Until then, HMRC generally allowed disputed tax to be postponed under TMA 1970, s 55, pending the outcome of the enquiry or litigation.
 This meant that effectively the taxpayer had a low-interest loan from the Government until the case was settled, which could be a number of years.

 The rules also reflect Parliament’s approach of using tax policy to influence the behaviour of taxpayers and advisers.
 Given the need to pay the tax much sooner, it was hoped that the appetite for such avoidance schemes would be reduced.

-This guidance note covers the rules which apply to APNs which are issued to individuals.
+This guidance note covers the rules which apply to APNs that are issued to individuals or companies (including APNs which relate to PAYE and NIC liabilities issued to such persons as employers).
 It does not cover APNs issued to partners and partnerships, known as partner payment notices (PPNs).
 The procedure for PPNs is slightly different, see section 2.16 of the HMRC guidance and Simon’s Taxes A7.248C.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 What is quick succession relief?Quick succession relief (QSR) reduces the tax payable when the same property has been subject to more than one charge to IHT.
 It applies where there have been two chargeable transfers on which tax is payable within a period of five years.Although commonly called QSR,

 The reform of corporate losses within Finance (No 2) Act 2017 included a mixture of relaxations to the use of losses within the previous regime which applied before 1 April 2017 and also a major restriction (50% for most companies) on the amount of profits after 1 April 2017 that can be covered by